ucfopen/UDOIT/INSTALL_HELM.md

+# Installing UDOIT using Helm

+[Helm](https://helm.sh/) is a package manager for Kubernetes.
+A Helm chart has been written to more easily deply UDOIT to containers on a Kubernetes cluster

+## Prerequisites

+* Your Kubernetes cluster must have the [Ingress NGINX Controller](https://github.com/kubernetes/ingress-nginx) installed
+* A working knowledge of installation with Helm, e.g. the `helm install...` command.
+More information can be found at [Install an Example Chart](https://helm.sh/docs/intro/quickstart/#install-an-example-chart) or the general [Helm documentation](https://helm.sh/docs/)

+## Installation

+Add the repository: `helm repo add udoit https://miamioh.github.io/UDOIT/`

+`helm install --repo https://ucfopen.github.io/... <deployment name> <chart name>`

+Install the Helm chart: `helm install--repo https://ucfopen.github.io/... udoit udoit`

 ## Configuration

+Please note, the application specific configuration settings are the only ones listed for reference; other non-UDOIT specific settings are present in the `values.yaml` for the chart but are not covered here.

 | Parameter | Description | Default
 | --- | --- | --- |
 | `app.env` | Application environment | `prod`